flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 A data definition variable consisting of only writable simvars can be used to write data back to the sim without the need to define an event.

-Writing back a read only simvar will produce an error (visible in the console).
+Writing back a read only simvar will produce a SimConnect exception (visible in the console).

 See the DataDefinitionVariable class documentation for more details.

 A DataDefinitionVariable requires unique IDs for the data definition and the request.
 These IDs are used to identify the data definition and the data received from the sim.
-Make sure these IDs are unique within the gauge.

-Use the DataManager to create these variables, and it will automatically assign unique IDs.
+The DataManager will create these variables, and it will automatically assign unique IDs.

 Also see:
 - Example and Pushback modules for examples of custom writable sim objects
 - [MSFS SDK Documentation: SimConnect Data Definition](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/API_Reference/Events_And_Data/SimConnect_AddToClientDataDefinition.htm)

 #### ClientDataAreaVariable (Custom Data Area)
-The MSFS SDK also allows to define custom SimObjects using memory mapped data between clients to send and receive arbitrary data to and from the sim.
+SImConnect also allows to define custom SimObjects using memory mapped data between clients to send and receive arbitrary data to and from the sim.

 It requires a local data struct as a template type which is used to hold the data.